CopelandMIT/labx_master/camera_code/README.md

    python3 CameraDataCollector.py --capture duration 300
    ```
    This command starts recording for 300 seconds (or your specified duration).

+### Step 5: Running the Data Collector on the central server GUI

+1. Make sure you follow the central server steps on how to connect this sensor and share keys with the sensors raspberry pi.

 ### Optional Arguments